>Different Types Of Turbo Faults & How To Detect Them

-If your turbo becomes restricted in this way, your engine will be unable to benefit from the pressurised air flow that your turbo is supposed to deliver.
+When a turbo becomes restricted in this way, your engine cannot benefit from the pressurised air flow that your turbo is supposed to deliver.
 Common objects found stuck in turbos include leaves, feathers, and metallic pieces from inside the engine.

-If you notice a significant drop in engine performance, combined with a strange clattering or rattling sound coming from your engine, there’s a chance that something has become lodged in your turbo.
+There’s a chance that something has become lodged in your turbo if you notice a significant drop in engine performance combined with a strange clattering or rattling sound coming from your engine.

 However, if the compressor wheel is spinning too slowly, this is likely a result of a blockage in the system, a decrease in engine vacuum, or a problem with the turbo’s wastegate.
 Significant reductions in engine power or strange engine sounds typically accompany this type of turbo fault.

-The EGR system regulates the amount of exhaust gas that gets sent back into the engine.
-An EGR system is used in conjunction with a turbo to ensure correct air-fuel ratios are maintained within the engine cylinders.
+The EGR system regulates the exhaust gas sent back into the engine.
+An EGR system is used with a turbo to maintain correct air-fuel ratios within the engine cylinders.

-If the EGR system isn’t working properly, which is typically caused by sticking in the EGR valves, the engine performance will suffer.
-If not enough exhaust gas is recirculating into the engine, it may have difficulties starting and poor running, leading to the deposition of carbon in the turbo; dramatically affecting its performance.
+The engine performance will suffer if the EGR system isn’t working properly, typically caused by sticking in the EGR valves.
+If not enough exhaust gas is recirculating into the engine, it may have difficulties starting and poor running, leading to the deposition of carbon in the turbo, dramatically affecting its performance.

-On the other hand, too much exhaust gas recirculating into the engine will lead to the excessive production of nitrogen oxides and coke, leading to significantly reduced engine efficiencies.
+On the other hand, too much exhaust gas recirculating into the engine will produce excessive nitrogen oxides and coke, significantly reducing engine efficiencies.

 Loss of engine power

-Related to a loss of engine power, a faulty turbo will result in difficulty accelerating.
-Acceleration will feel slower, louder, and your car may judder.
+Like a loss of engine power, a faulty turbo will result in difficulty accelerating.
+Acceleration will feel slower and louder, and your car may judder.